 Thanks to Buddhist-based recovery programs, I have learned and grown so much, both personally and professionally.
 I want the same for all those seeking or continuing their recovery.

-Communications, Board Development
+Vice President, IDEA, Board Development

 Recovery Dharma has helped me cultivate compassion and kindness towards myself and others.
 I believe this is the foundation to cultivating healthy and effective relationships on the individual, organizational and community levels.